 Rachel: Excuse me, we had this cart!

-Lady: Yeah, well, I had a 24 inch waist, you lose things.
+Lady: Yeah, well, I had a twenty-four-inch waist.
+You lose things.

 International Episode Title: